 What if the microplastics that we unknowingly eat, drink, and inhale penetrate through our lungs and intestines and end up in other organs?
 What health repercussions can we expect from the plastic in our food and the air we breathe?
 Are micro-and nanoplastics able to cross boundaries in the body, barriers that are meant to protect, for example, our vulnerable brains and the unborn child?
 Animal studies have already shed some light on this, showing that the smallest plastic particles can reach the foetus in pregnant mice, and the brain of fish.
-Moreover, other small particles like carbon soot caused by air pollution have been found in human placentas, illustrating that sufficiently small particles are capable of crossing the placental barrier.Read more
+Moreover, other small particles like carbon soot caused by air pollution have been found to reach the fetal side of human placentas, illustrating that sufficiently small particles are capable of crossing the placental barrier.Read more

 The ongoing investigations